dertuxmalwieder/yaydl/README.md

 The list of features is deliberately kept short:

-* No output quality choice. `yaydl` assumes that your internet connection is good enough, or else you would stream, not download.
+* No output quality choice. `yaydl` assumes that you have a large hard drive and your internet connection is good enough, or else you would stream, not download.
 * No complex filters.
 This is a downloading tool.
 * No image file support.
 Videos only.